Trio of G League referees get NBA games amid virus issues

 “We have some people out with health and safety protocols.
 That’s no secret,” McCutchen said.
 “And we’re using some people from the G League that we have a lot of confidence in that can give us this temporary coverage that we’re in need of.”

 The NBA began Friday with about 120 players in various stages of the protocols.
-Also sidelined entering Friday: seven head coaches and dozens of other staffers, including assistant coaches, athletic trainers, media relations staff and more.
+Also sidelined: eight head coaches — the latest being Los Angeles Clippers coach Tyronn Lue, who entered protocols Friday in Toronto — and dozens of other staffers, including assistant coaches, athletic trainers, media relations staff and more.

+The league has a 97% vaccination rate among players, 100% among coaches, and at least two-thirds of the league has received a booster shot.
+The NBA has postponed 11 games in recent weeks, while often changing its protocols — the latest moves designed to potentially get players who test positive back on the floor more quickly than has been the case.

 About 100 players from the G League have been signed to NBA deals in recent weeks as teams have needed to fill rosters because of all the virus-related problems.
 Players and coaches around the league have applauded those players getting their chances.